Temporary Work Locations & Commuting Expenses Tax Deductions

 Temporary Work Location vs Travel

-If the temporary work location is outside of the area where the taxpayer lives and it involves overnight stay, it’s considered a travel expense.
+Transportation is a travel expense if the temporary work location is outside of the area where the taxpayer lives and it involves overnight stay.

 About Falcon Expenses, Inc.